enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

   "type": "module",
 ```

-- First one will make sure when you write "npm run server" in the terminal the server.js file inside the backend folder should open.
+- The first script ensures that running npm run server in the terminal opens the server.js file inside the backend folder.

-- The second one will convert the system from common.js to es6.
-So you can now use "import" word rather than "require" word.
-ALWAYS MAKE SURE TO WRITE FILE EXTENSION AFTER THE PATH/
+- The second script converts the system from CommonJS to ES6, allowing the use of import instead of require.
+Ensure to include the file extension after the path.

 ### Creating an express server

-- Inside the server.js file type following
+- Inside the server.js file  paste the following code:

 ```javascript
 import express from "express";